DioxusLabs/dioxus/docs/router/src/example/building-a-nest.md

 ```

 > Note the `Outlet { }` component.
 For the components of a nested route to be
 > rendered, we need an equally nested outlet.
+For more details, see the
+> [nested routes](../features/routes/nested.md) chapter of the features section.

 Now we'll create another index component, that'll be displayed when no blog post
 is selected: